 Branch offers up another technique to confirm that your strands are indeed coarse.
 "Gather a bunch of hair or do a strand test to see if the strand is wide, strong, thick or has a heavy gauge.
 If so, then your hair is coarse."

 Now, that you've tried one of these methods to confirm your hair is a part of the coarse hair club, what are the best practices to ensure your strands aren't susceptible to dryness, frizz, and breakage?
 According to stylists, your best hair starts in the shower.
-Co-washing is often a go-to for those whose coils tend to be on the drier side, as doing so cleanses without drying out the hair.
+Co-washing is often a go-to for those whose coils tend to be on the drier side, as doing so is meant to cleanse without drying out the hair.
 But Stevens suggests using a clarifying concoction because coarse hair is prone to calcium buildup; she recommends natural DIY recipes with apple cider vinegar or lemon juice to help remove it.
 If DIY methods aren't in your wheelhouse, keeping a clarifying shampoo without sulfates, parabens, and other drying ingredients on hand is a must.

 If you're wondering how often you should be washing your hair, Branch says "this thicker consistency hair type can be washed weekly or bi-weekly with a conditioning cleanser."

 The haircare industry is shifting away from products with drying ingredients like sulfates, but what else should those with coarse hair textures avoid in styling products?
 Stevens has a few simple rules.
 "I'd suggest avoiding products that have a ton of ingredients that you can't pronounce.
 In addition, avoid frequently heavy gels and hair sprays.
 They will make the hair brittle and feel harder."
-Branch agrees, but added a couple more ingredients to the list, including "harsh chemicals like bleaches and dyes that strip the hair."
-If you have color-treated hair, I recommend shea Moisture Purple Rice Water Strength + Color Care Shampoo.
+Branch agrees, but adds a couple more ingredients to the list, including "harsh chemicals like bleaches and dyes that strip the hair."
+If you have color-treated hair, I recommend Shea Moisture Purple Rice Water Strength + Color Care Shampoo.
 The cleanser has kept my highlights from drying out while keeping my hair and scalp clean.